What Does it Take to Be a Loss Prevention Manager?

 - Recommend improvements in loss prevention programs, staffing, scheduling, or training.

-What a Loss Prevention Manager Should Know
+Skills Needed to be a Loss Prevention Manager

 Speaking: Talking to others to convey information effectively.